sveltekit-i18n/lib/examples/custom-modifiers/README.md

 # Custom modifiers
-In this app, demonstrates custom modifier integration (`config.customModifiers`).
+This app, demonstrates custom modifiers integration (`config.customModifiers`) and includes an overview of built-in modifiers.